DC Budget Talks Focus On K Street Transitway and Downtown Revitalization

 The roadmap includes funding for a planned transportation project along K Street, known as the K Street Transitway, which Bowser called “a transformational project for the future of public transportation in Downtown D.C.”

-The mayor argues that current budget proposals put forth by the council, including eliminating funding for the K Street Transitway and making it more expensive for people to take rideshares, will delay efforts to bring back downtown as a vibrant, mixed-use neighborhood.
+The mayor argues that the council’s budget proposals, such as the elimination in funding for the K Street Transitway and increase in rideshare expenses, will delay efforts to bring back downtown as a vibrant, mixed-use neighborhood.
 The council is proposing a $2 fee to rides starting and ending in downtown.

 “When we’re talking about our downtown comeback, we’re not just talking about Ward 2 — we’re talking about our ability to invest in residents and programs in every single ward and every single neighborhood,” Bowser said Monday at a community event.
 “The K Street Transitway has the ability to transform the way we think about and use public transportation in Washington, D.C.
 It will make buses faster, more reliable and more efficient — and that is what bus riders are asking for.”